-Here we compare deep reservoir temperatures measured in geothermal wells to temperatures estimated from TCO2 Flux (Table 3).
-The aim is to show the geothermometers reliability.
+This section compares reservoir temperatures measured in geothermal wells to temperatures estimated from TCO2 Flux (Table 3).
+The aim is to show the reliability of the geothermometers.
 In addition, the accuracy of estimates of H2O flux and the variability of TCO2 Flux are considered.